cobwebch/external_import/Documentation/User/Webhook/Index.rst

 Defining the webhook
 """"""""""""""""""""

-A reaction must be defined using the "Webhooks" module in the TYPO3 backend, choosing the "... when an External Import run is completed" trigger.
+A webhook must be defined using the "Webhooks" module in the TYPO3 backend, choosing the "... when an External Import run is completed" trigger.
 You can define several webhooks with the same trigger.
 Defining the webhook is essentially about setting the target URL and generating the "secret" using